 The gentleman was gorgeous.
-If only he had been sitting in the seat next to her, instead of the bald guy who'd made himself comfortable during the hour flight from Dallas by spreading his arms and legs, leaving her feeling cramped and a bit violated.
-At least he had slept quietly, and she'd been spared the dreaded task of making idle conversation with someone she neither knew nor cared to know anything about.
+If only he had been sitting in the seat next to her instead of the bald guy who’d made himself comfortable during the hour flight from Dallas by spreading his arms and legs, leaving her feeling cramped and violated.
+At least he’d slept quietly, sparing her the dreaded task of making idle conversation with someone she neither knew nor cared to know anything about.

-She wouldn't have minded an hour of idle chitchat with the attractive man retrieving her bag.
-And the perfect hint of a sweet spice she caught when she turned toward him would have been much less overwhelming than the heavy musk of the bald gentleman.
+She wouldn’t have minded an hour of idle chitchat with the attractive man retrieving her bag.
+The perfect hint of sweet spice she caught when she turned toward him would have been much less overwhelming than the heavy musk of the bald gentleman.

 You should smile more, Megan.
 Show those teeth.
 After all, they cost enough.

-"You're welcome," the gorgeous man replied as he handed her bag to her.
+“You’re welcome,” the gorgeous man replied as he handed her the bag.

 She sighed.
+Oh, well.
 Whatever.
 He probably would have been boring anyway.

-She wasn't expecting anyone to meet her at the airport upon arrival, had planned to rent a car if one was available, or take a cab if not, not wanting to inconvenience anyone, or to be at anyone else's mercy.
-She preferred the freedom to come and go during the weekend as she chose.
-She was both surprised and confused when she stepped off the escalator and immediately noticed a tall, slender, good-looking guy about her age holding a sign in front of his chest.
-He was dressed in long, classic style khaki shorts, orange University of Texas tee-shirt, and dark brown leather flip flops exhibiting the signature Abercrombie and Fitch logo.
+She planned to rent a car if one was available.
+If not, she would grab a cab.
+She had chosen not to ask anyone to meet her at the airport, preferring the freedom to come and go during the weekend as she pleased.
+Two-thirds of the way down the escalator she noticed a tall, slender, good-looking guy about her age holding a sign in front of his chest.
+He was dressed in long, classic-style khaki shorts, orange University of Texas tee-shirt, and dark brown leather flip flops exhibiting the signature Abercrombie and Fitch logo.
 His hair, touching just over the top of his ears and turned up slightly at the nape of his neck, was dark, almost black.
-His eyebrows were bushy, his face scruffy.
+His eyebrows were bushy and his face scruffy.
 His sign read Megan Forester.
 His body faced the escalator, but he had his head turned in the direction of baggage claim.
 She approached him tentatively.

 “I’m Megan Forester.”